 - white rice.

-How your smile can benefit from fluoridated toothpaste
+Your smile can benefit from fluoridated toothpaste!

 The foods you eat create bacteria that live on your teeth.
 This bacteria produces an acid that causes the enamel, calcium, and phosphate to be stripped away from your teeth.
 This is why your saliva is so important.
-If you’re drinking water and using a fluoridated toothpaste, it helps to wash away some of the bacteria on your teeth.
+If you are drinking water and using a fluoridated toothpaste, it helps to wash away some of the bacteria on your teeth.
 The calcium and phosphate will help keep your teeth strong.